burnedpopcorn/Sugary-Spire-Web-Port/README.md

 ## Thanks to
 - Tour de Pizza for Pizza Tower, which is the Inspiration for this game
-- A person that wished to stay anonymous for the P rank Source Code
+- @zyledev, for the Sugary Spire Decomp that made this possible [here](https://github.com/zyledev/Sugary-Spire-Decompilation-Archive)
+> Just look through the Playtest 3.2 branch

 - and literally anyone who helped make Sugary Spire in the first place